Chiragdhand06/Induction_Report2k25/README.md

 ![Mathematics Test](https://i.postimg.cc/Mp9PBSX9/IMG-20250809-173138.jpg)

-  - Took English and Mathematics tests to assess current knowledge levels.
 ---
 ## 11:30 AM - 1:00 PM
 - Lunch Break is given to students so they can relax and enjoy their time with new friends

 ---

-### 1:00 PM - 2:00 PM
+## 1:00 PM - 2:00 PM
 - *Guest Lecture by Buddy4Study:*
 -  Then the officals from Buddy4Study specifically under the NEHRU SIDHANT KENDAR TRUST inroduced us about the SATYA SCHOLARSHIP PROGRAM 2025
+-  Introduction to Buddy4Study platform.
   - Learned about scholarship opportunities for economically weaker students.
   - Explored the Buddy4Study platform and its support programs.
   - Explain about "SATYA SCHOLORSHIP PROGRAMME" for children in need.